One of my favourite steak sauces – a creamy Peppercorn Sauce made with brandy or cognac, beef broth, cream and plenty of crushed peppercorns.

 PS Note how I’m searing the sides of the steak ↑↑↑ Always sear the fat strip.
 Nobody likes a big fat rubbery strip of fat on their steak!

-Serve it up with Crispy Smashed Potatoes and a quick Garlic Spinach side (I popped the recipe in the notes 😇) – Nagi x
+Serve it up with Crispy Smashed Potatoes or Paris Mash and a quick Garlic Spinach side for a true Steakhouse experience! – Nagi x

 PS It’s worth getting a decent steak for this one.
 If you get a really good value economy steak, try my Steak Marinade instead – it will tenderise and add subtle flavour. 🙂